radish-es/opensourcelaw/content/courses/Property/cases/tenures_estates.md

 #### The Life Estate

 The life estate is just what it sounds like: an estate that confers a right to possession for the life of its owner.
 The owner of a life estate is referred to as a life tenant.
 The life estate terminates by operation of law upon the owner’s death (i.e., it ceases to exist).
 It is created by the formula: “to A for life.”
 Because it must by definition end—we all have to die sometime—any land held by a life tenant must also be subject to a future interest in some other person.
-We’ll explore what those future interests might be shortly.

 […]